The Graduate Program in French Studies

 • The successful defense of the thesis research proposal before a properly established supervisory committee within six months of the completion of the comprehensive exams.

 • The demonstrated potential to conduct sustained and innovative independent research, deemed relevant to the discipline.

 Termination from the program:

 Progress will be measured not only in terms of objective grades, but also by feedback from faculty and statements by the students themselves via their annual progress report.
 The Graduate Studies Committee will continually evaluate each student for evidence of his/her potential to complete the Doctor of Philosophy.
-Should a student’s scholarly progress in the program be deemed unsatisfactory for continuation, the student may receive a terminal MA degree after four or more semesters of coursework, as long as he/she maintains the minimum average grade point average of 3.0 required by the Graduate School.
+Should a student’s scholarly progress in the program be deemed unsatisfactory for continuation, the student may receive a terminal MA degree after four or more semesters of coursework, as long as he/she completes degree requirements and maintains the minimum average grade point average of 3.0 required by the Graduate School.